Here's the Advice Obama Gave Trump In His Oval Office Letter

 Lastly, he told Trump to rely on his family and friends when the Presidency inevitably became difficult.

-This is the first time the letter, obtained by CNN exclusively, has been publicized.
 The practice of outgoing Presidents leaving a letter in the Oval Office for their successor is a longstanding tradition.
 Obama received one from his predecessor, George W. Bush, who had received one from Bill Clinton, who had received one from George H.W.
 Bush.